huggingface/blog/object-detection-leaderboard.md

 ### What's Average Precision and how to compute it?

-Average Precision is a single-number metric that summarizes the Precision-Recall curve.
+Average Precision is a single-number metric that summarizes the Precision x Recall curve.
 It captures the ability of a model to classify and localize objects correctly while considering both false positive and false negative detections.

 Every box predicted by the model is considered a “positive” detection.
 Based on a criterion known as Intersection over Union (IoU) between the predicted box and a ground-truth annotation, a detection is categorized either as a true positive (TP) or a false positive (FP).